The Cairnoodle is a cross between a purebred Cairn Terrier and Poodle.

 Do the necessary research before you buy a Cairnoodle puppy and you will thank o find the right breeder and you’ll thank yourself for the rest of your dog’s life.

 - The Cairnoodle is also known as the Cairndoodle, Cairnpoo, Cairnpoodle, and Poocan.

 - It makes a fantastic family pet.
-It’s ideal for most pet owners because these small dogs are active but don’t require a lot of exercise.
+It’s ideal for most pet owners because these small dogs are active but don’t require a lot of exercises.
 They are also highly affectionate and enjoy spending their time around the people they love.

 - It makes a good watchdog, but his barks can be heard either very rarely or too often.